opencomputeproject/Project-Zipline/README.md

 Project Zipline is open-sourced under the MIT License, see the LICENSE file.

 ## Specifications
-The following Project Zipline specifications can be found at <https://www.opencompute.org/contributions>
+The following Project Zipline specifications have been included under the “specs” directory in this repo.

 * Project_XP10_Compression_Specification
 * Project_Zipline_Huffman_Encoder_Micro_Architecture_Specification